jenderenco/inkifyai-doc-generator/README.md

    improved performance)
 2. It parses the specification (supporting both OpenAPI v3 and Swagger v2 formats) to extract relevant information
-3. It constructs a detailed prompt for the LLM based on the parsed specification
+3. It constructs a detailed prompt using a GitBook-optimized template based on the parsed specification
-4. It sends the prompt to the selected LLM provider (default: Ollama) and processes the streaming response
+4. It sends the prompt to the selected LLM provider (using Spring AI integration) and processes the streaming response
-5. It returns the generated documentation in Markdown format, ready for use in documentation platforms
+5. It returns the generated documentation in GitBook-ready Markdown format, ready for use in documentation platforms

 ## Contributing